-For further information please contact Eurostat Quality; Classifications Unit (B1) at ESTAT Quality.
+For further information please contact Eurostat GFS - Risk and quality management unit D4 at ESTAT Quality.

 Official statistical methodology aims at providing methods for each step of the statistical value chains, from survey and sample design to modelling, analysis and dissemination.
 Statistical methodology is a key factor contributing to efficiency gains, quality improvement, harmonisation of statistics and burden reduction.
 Good governance of the European Statistical System (ESS) should draw on methodological work to optimise and standardise European statistical data production.

 The core methodological work of Eurostat includes the cooperation in harmonisation and standardisation with stakeholders throughout ESS, like NSIs and Eurostat production units.
 The high level collaboration environment includes DIME network, Sponsorship on Standardisation and Seasonal Adjustment Steering Group.

 DIME network consist of Directors of Methodology in ESS and its role is to advise the European Statistical System Committee (ESSC), and to contribute to the ESS standardisation.
 The Sponsorship on Standardisation investigates ways to organise and strengthen the sharing of methods and tools and the creation of common infrastructures.